sangho1130/DnD/README.md

 **Part 2: Joint peak calling and motif searching**

 We found that having a common set of peaks in different samples is often convenient when comparing D&D edit signals.
 Part2 jointly calls peaks in all samples found in your <step5_peaks> directory and intersect with individual calls.
 Old peaks are moved to the <celltype_specific> directory in each sample.
-Users who do not wish to jointly call peaks can skip this part.
+Users who do not wish to jointly call peaks can skip peak calling by specifying <--pass-peakcall>.
+Then, the script performs motif analysis using MEME Simple Enrichment Analysis (SEA) or HOMER2.
+Users can choose whether to use joint peak calls in <merged> directory or individual peak call by specifying the <--sample> argument.

 ```
 $ python dnd_pt2.py -h

-usage: [-h] -d DIR [-o OUTPUT] --mode [{sea,homer2}] [--gsize GSIZE] [--opt OPT] [--blacklist BLACKLIST] [--pass-bklist] [--motif MOTIF] [--homer-ref HM2REF]
+usage:  [-h] -d DIR [-o OUTPUT] [--pass-peakcall] [--sample SAMPLE] --mode [{sea,homer2}] [--gsize GSIZE] [--opt OPT] [--blacklist BLACKLIST] [--pass-bklist] [--motif MOTIF] [--fasta FASTA]

-optional arguments:
+        [--homer-ref HM2REF]

+options:
   -h, --help            show this help message and exit
   -d DIR, --Dir DIR     directory path
   -o OUTPUT, --Output OUTPUT
                         [Global] (*optional) output directory path
+  --pass-peakcall       [Global] (*optional) pass peak calling and perform motif analysis ONLY; default is DO NOT PASS
+  --sample SAMPLE       [Global] (*optional if <--pass-peakcall>) motif analysis for which sample: "joint" or specify sample name; default is "joint"
   --mode [{sea,homer2}]
                         [Global] which mode: "sea", "homer2"; default is "sea"
   --gsize GSIZE         [Step 5] (*optional) effective genome size for macs2 callpeak; default is hs